-In auditing the financial statements, we have concluded that the Directors' use of the going concern basis of accounting in the preparation of the financial statements is appropriate.
-Our evaluation of the Directors' assessment of the Company's ability to continue to adopt the going concern basis of accounting included:
+In auditing the financial statements, we have concluded that the directors' use of the going concern basis of accounting in the preparation of the financial statements is appropriate.
+Our evaluation of the directors' assessment of the company's ability to continue to adopt the going concern basis of accounting included:

-- Evaluating the appropriateness of Directors' method of assessing the going concern in light of market volatility and the present uncertainties due to the Covid-19 pandemic; - Assessing the liquidity position available to meet the future obligations and operating expense cover for the next twelve months by considering the liquidity of the investment portfolio and cash position; and - Challenging Directors' assumptions in relation to the cash flow forecast prepared to incorporate the worst case scenario by checking the minimum dividend payments, investment realisations and ongoing expenses.
+- ▶ Evaluating the appropriateness of the directors' method of assessing going concern in light of market volatility and the present uncertainties due to the ongoing impact of the Covid-19 pandemic and the current geo-political situation; - Assessing the liquidity position available to meet the future obligations and operating expense cover for the next twelve months by considering the liquidity of the investment portfolio and current cash position; and - ▶ Challenging the directors' assumptions in relating to the cash flow forecast prepared to incorporate the worst-case scenario by checking the company's ability to meet its obligations in relation to minimum dividend payments, investment realisations and ongoing expenses.

-Based on the work we have performed, we have not identified any material uncertainties relating to events or conditions that, individually or collectively, may cast significant doubt on the Company's ability to continue as a going concern for a period of at least twelve months from when the financial statements are authorised for issue.

-Conclusions relating to going concern (continued)

-In relation to the Company's reporting on how it has applied the UK Corporate Governance Code, we have nothing material to add or draw attention to in relation to the Directors' statement in the financial statements about whether the Directors considered it appropriate to adopt the going concern basis of accounting.

-Our responsibilities and the responsibilities of the Directors with respect to going concern are described in the relevant sections of this report.
+Based on the work we have performed, we have not identified any material uncertainties relating to events or conditions that, individually or collectively, may cast significant doubt on the company's ability to continue as a going concern for a period of at least twelve months from when the financial statements are authorised for issue.
+In relation to the company's reporting on how it has applied the UK Corporate Governance Code, we have nothing material to add or draw attention to in relation to the directors' statement in the financial statements about whether the directors considered it appropriate to adopt the going concern basis of accounting.
+Our responsibilities and the responsibilities of the directors with respect to going concern are described in the relevant sections of this report.